Danielos12/Attendance-list-v1.0/README.md

 };
 ```

-At the end don't forget to export our function, to put this in event listener in `init.js` file.
+In the end don't forget to export our function, to put it in event listener in `init.js` file.

 ```javascript
 import UI from '../List/UI.js';